MIS - Classification of Information

 In terms of applications, information can be categorized as:

 Control Information: This information is needed for establishing control over all business activities through feedback mechanism.
-This information is used for controlling attainment, nature and utilization important processes in a system.
+This information is used for controlling attainment, nature and utilization of important processes in a system.
 When such information reflects a deviation from the established standards, the system should induce a decision or an action leading to control.

-Knowledge Information: knowledge is defined as "information about information".
-Knowledge information is acquired through experience and learning and collected from archival data and research studies.
+Knowledge Information: Knowledge is defined as "information about information".
+Knowledge information is acquired through experience and learning, and collected from archival data and research studies.

 Organizational Information: Organizational information deals with an organization's environment, culture in the light of its objectives.
-Karl Weick's Organizational Information Theory emphasizes that an organization reduce equivocality or uncertainty by collecting, managing and using these information prudently.
+Karl Weick's Organizational Information Theory emphasizes that an organization reduces its equivocality or uncertainty by collecting, managing and using these information prudently.
 This information is used by everybody in the organization; examples of such information are employee and payroll information.

-Functional/ Operational Information: This is operation specific information.
+Functional/Operational Information: This is operation specific information.
 For example, daily schedules in a manufacturing plant that refers to the detailed assignment of jobs to machines or machines to operators.
 In a service oriented business, it would be the duty roster of various personnel.
 This information is mostly internal to the organization.

-Database Information: Database information construes large quantities of information that has multiple use and application.
+Database Information: Database information construes large quantities of information that has multiple usage and application.
 Such information is stored, retrieved and managed to create databases.
 For example, material specification or supplier information is stored for multiple users.